cache exists in db Search - ManaHive

 "Find me cards equivalent to: Sultai Emissary"

-Equivalent cards to Sultai Emissary (black creature, manifests when it dies):
+Equivalent cards to Sultai Emissary (Black, dies, manifest):

 Found Cards